Tutorial Gateway

 GO

-If you expand the table definition in the Object Explorer, you can see all these constraints
+If you expand the definition in Object Explorer, you can see all these constraints

-Below query create new Sql Server table Customer1111111 using Employee table definition, and insert all the records present in the Employee
+Below query produces Customer1111111 using the Employee definition, and inserts all the records present in the Employee.

 SELECT [EmpID], [FirstName], [LastName], [Education]